Lector's Notes

-First reading, 2 Kings 4:42-44
+First Reading, 2 Kings 4:42-44

 Our Liturgical Setting: This year, Sunday by Sunday, we've been reading Saint Mark's gospel.
 Last Sunday we came to the brink of the point where Jesus, after teaching a crowd of thousands at great length, miraculously feeds them, multiplying a few fish and loaves of bread.
 But the lectionary switches to the account of this event in the Gospel of John, chapter 6, with its amplified teaching about the bread of life.
 (We'll spend five Sundays in this single chapter; the lectionary reserves readings from Saint John's gospel for the most solemn parts of Christmas, Lent and Eastertide annually, and this stretch of ordinary time every third year.)
 The first reading prepares us for the gospel today by describing a similar miraculous feeding of many from a few loaves.